chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 10.4 Additional Mechanical Measurements

-To strengthen the final competition documentation, record the following using the completed V3 robot:
+The following values should be measured directly from the completed Version 3 robot.

 | Measurement | Final Value |
 |---|---|